 In 1849, Nightingale refused a marriage proposal from a "suitable" gentleman, Richard Monckton Milnes, who had pursued her for years.
 She explained her reason for turning him down, saying that while he stimulated her intellectually and romantically, her "moral…active nature" called for something beyond a domestic life.
 (One biographer has suggested that the rejection of marriage to Milnes was not in fact an outright refusal.)
-Determined to pursue her true calling despite her parents' objections, Nightingale eventually enrolled as a nursing student in 1850 and '51 at the Institution of Protestant Deaconesses in Kaiserswerth, Germany.
+Determined to pursue her true calling despite her parents' objections, Nightingale eventually enrolled as a nursing student in 1850 at the Institution of Protestant Deaconesses in Kaiserswerth, Germany.

 In the early 1850s, Nightingale returned to London, where she took a nursing job in a Harley Street hospital for ailing governesses.
 Her performance there so impressed her employer that Nightingale was promoted to superintendent.
-Nightingale also volunteered at a Middlesex hospital around this time, grappling with a cholera outbreak and unsanitary conditions conducive to the rapid spread of the disease.
+Nightingale also volunteered at the Middlesex Hospital around this time, grappling with a cholera outbreak and unsanitary conditions conducive to the rapid spread of the disease.
 Nightingale made it her mission to improve hygiene practices, significantly lowering the death rate at the hospital in the process.

-In October of 1853, the Crimean War broke out.
+In October 1853, the Crimean War broke out.
 Allied British and French forces were at war against the Russian Empire for control of Ottoman territory.
 Thousands of British soldiers were sent to the Black Sea, where supplies quickly dwindled.
 By 1854, no fewer than 18,000 soldiers had been admitted into military hospitals.